Choices in Marketing Automation

 This is where marketing automation comes in.
 But what is marketing automation?
 The name can be misleading – it is frequently not ‘automated’ and it covers a huge remit, blurring the lines between lead generation, sales, marketing, and customer services.
 At the simplest level, it can be described as a set of technologies that enable an individual approach to mass market promotion and communication.
 It harks back to the age old marketing mantra of getting the right thing, to the right person, at the right time.

 However, there is no silver bullet.
-The elements that make up a marketing automation programme can come from different suppliers, require involvement from sales, marketing, customer service and even product development teams in order to succeed.
+The elements that make up a marketing automation program can come from different suppliers, require involvement from sales, marketing, customer service and even product development teams in order to succeed.
 And finally, it needs to integrate with your existing processes.

 The nuts and bolts of marketing automation